Hugh Jackman Wolverine workout

-Follow the workout that got Hugh Jackman into slashingly-good shape for X-Men Origins: Wolverine
+Follow the workout that got Hugh Jackman into slashingly-good shape as Wolverine

-'It’s all about evolution,’ says Mike Ryan, personal trainer to Hugh Jackman, star of the new film X-Men Origins: Wolverine.
+'It’s all about evolution,’ says Mike Ryan, personal trainer to Hugh Jackman.
 But Ryan is not talking about the movie and its cast of mutant superheroes – he’s explaining the training plan that Jackman followed to build the rock-hard physique needed to play the blade-fisted Wolverine.

 ‘From one workout to the next I’ll always have something new to add to the equation,’ Ryan says.
 ‘Our sessions are based on established principles, but we’ll always try and bring new ideas to the table.
 And Hugh now looks the most ripped he’s been for any movie.’

 Ryan knows more about Jackman’s training than anyone, having been closely involved with the actor’s physical development for almost 20 years.
 ‘I was working as a trainer at the [Australian gym] Physical Factory in 1989 when this young guy came to work just handing out the locker keys and towels.
 He was getting a hell of a lot of attention from the women in the place, and I thought, “Who does this bloke think he is?”
 It turned out to be Hugh and we quickly became friends, and soon he asked me if I’d show him how to train properly, because back then he was very, very skinny.
 We used to call him Chicken Legs.’